XCTEQ/XCFit/index.md

 # Installation

+XCFit can be installed using [Homebrew](http://brew.sh) or using [RubyGems](https://rubygems.org/) but it's strongly recommended to install it using Homebrew.

+## Install with HomeBrew

+Assuming you have already installed [Homebrew](http://brew.sh).
+Let's tap the formula

+     brew tap shashikant86/homebrew-taps
+Now, we can install XCFit brew package using

+     brew install xcfit

+This is recommended method to install `XCFit` over the Rubygem mentioned below.

 ## Install XCFit Gem
-In order to get started, We need to install XCFit from [RubyGems](https://rubygems.org/).
+If you can't use HomeBrew for some reason then XCFit can be installed using [RubyGems](https://rubygems.org/).
 This will set our Xcode for BDD

        $ gem install xcfit

 You need to use with 'sudo' if you are using system (pre-installed) Ruby(2.0).
 XCFit gem will be used to set all the Xcode Templated for Xcode 8 as well Xcode 7

+# XCFit Commands

-Now that you can execute 'xcfit' command from your terminal/iTerm etc etc. Example Output Looks like this :
+Once you installed XCFit with HomeBrew/Rubygem then you can execute 'xcfit' command from your terminal/iTerm etc etc. Example Output Looks like this :

 ```
 $xcfit
-Tasks:
-  xcfit get_cucumberish VERSION
-  xcfit get_fitnesse
-  xcfit help [TASK]
-  xcfit set_xcode7_templates
-  xcfit set_xcode_templates
+setup_xcode_templates:
+    generate a Xcode 8 Templates for the Cucumberish and Fitnesse
+  setup_xcode7_templates:
+      generate a Xcode 7.x Templates.
+Please upgrade to Xcode 8
+  setup_gherkin:
+    generate Xcode Templates for the Gherkin Feature Files
+  get_cucumberish:
+      Downloads Cucumberish version
+  version:
+    prints the XCFit version
+  help:
+    prints more detailed help information.
 ```